-This volume investigates Russian culture at the turn of the twentieth and twenty-first centuries, with scholars from Britain, Sweden, Russia and the United States exploring aspects of culture with regard to one overarching question: What is the impact of the Soviet discourse on contemporary culture?
+Russia's New Fin de Siècle brings together a range of texts on contemporary Russian culture – literary, cinematic and popular – as artists and writers try to situate themselves within the traditional frameworks of past and present, East and West, but also challenge established markers of identity.
+Investigating Russian culture at the turn of the 21st century, scholars from Britain, Sweden, Russia and the United States explore aspects of culture with regards to one overarching question: What is the impact of the Soviet discourse on contemporary culture?
 This question comes at a time when Russia is concerned with integrating itself into European arts and culture while enhancing its uniqueness through references to its Soviet past.
 Thus, contributions investigate the phenomenon of post-Soviet culture and try to define the relationship of contemporary art to the past.

 'Writers and filmmakers attempt not to revive the past but instead to open up new spaces for interpreting the past through the present.
 Summing Up: Recommended.'

 'Beumers’s is the first coherent multidisciplinary volume that looks at post-Soviet cultural production at the turn of the twenty-first century...
 Beumers’s volume, its time frame is confined to the wild-west capitalist 1990s under President Boris Yeltsin.
 Since then Russian society has undergone many changes, and Beumers’s collection successfully updates the content of her predecessor’s work.'